sjoshi804/sjoshi804.github.io/_pages/about.md

 Highlights
 ======

-* **Foundations of Data-efficient Machine Learning** tutorial at **ICML '24**: Will be giving a 2 hour tutorial at ICML '24 on principled approaches to data curation / pruning for efficient learning!
+* **Foundations of Data-efficient Machine Learning Tutorial @ ICML '24**: Will be giving a 2 hour tutorial at ICML '24 on principled approaches to data curation / pruning for efficient learning!
 * **[SAS](https://github.com/sjoshi804/sas-data-efficient-contrastive-learning/tree/master)**: SAS selects subsets of pre-training data to enable data-efficient contrastive SSL (ICML '23).
 Give it a spin to try out data-efficient SSL!
 * **[SpuCo](https://spuco.readthedocs.io/en/latest/)**: SpuCo is a Python package developed to make research on address spurious correlations effortless.
 Check it out!